Supporting the Dry January® challenge in your community

 How should the Dry January® brand be used?

-Dry January® is a trademark of Alcohol Change UK.
-Therefore, we kindly request that any references to Dry January® are only used to describe people signing up to take part in the Dry January® challenge created by us, Alcohol Change UK, using the tools and resources we provide such as Try Dry® (the official app of Dry January®) and our daily email coaching programme.
+The Dry January® challenge is a trademark of Alcohol Change UK.
+Therefore, we kindly request that any references to it are only used to describe people signing up to take part in the Dry January® challenge created by us, Alcohol Change UK, using the tools and resources we provide such as Try Dry® (the tool to rule the Dry January® challenge) and our daily motivational emails.

-Research shows that anyone taking part in Dry January®, from Alcohol Change UK, is twice as likely to be successful in completing the challenge and change their drinking habits longer-term, compared to those who try to avoid alcohol on their own in January.
+Research shows that anyone taking part in the Dry January® challenge by Alcohol Change UK is twice as likely to be successful in completing the one-month challenge and change their drinking habits longer-term, compared to those who try to avoid alcohol on their own in January.
 Therefore, to ensure people get the most positive benefits from the challenge, it's important that when promoting the campaign you are clear on what it means to take part and only share Alcohol Change UK created resources which we’ll share with you in the run up to the campaign.

 Warning about alcohol dependency

-Although Dry January® is safe for most people, it isn't right for anyone who is alcohol-dependent.
+Although the Dry January® challenge is safe for most people, it isn't right for anyone who is alcohol-dependent.
 Therefore, it's important to share information on alcohol withdrawal to anyone who might be at risk.

 Alcohol withdrawal warning